voxpupuli/puppet-php/REFERENCE.md

   UNIX group of the root user

 [*pid_file*]
-  Path to fpm pid file
+  Path to fpm pid file.
+The base directory will be managed if it is a directory dedicated to PHP (i.e. has "php" in its name and is not a shared location like /var/run)

 [*manage_run_dir*]
   Manage the run directory